nicolenjoroge/datadazzlers/README.md

 # datadazzlers
-Frontend of a school management system written in HTML, CSS, Javascript
+A school database management system using MySQL, php, HTML and CSS.